jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>November 2024</b></div>
-	<div>The results from this summer are again accepted for publication at <a href="https://www.aeroconf.org/">AeroConf 2025</a>.
+	<div>The results from this summer are again accepted for publication in <a href="https://www.aeroconf.org/">AeroConf 2025</a>.
 Many thanks to my mentor and collaborators!</div>
 </li>

 <li>